 Oh, the buffet lunch!
 Super worth it!!!
 The ambiance is cozy, and everything was delicious, it’s crazy!
 I took a lot of videos of the food in the vlog

-We wanted to sleep after lunch because we were so full!
+We wanted to take a nap after lunch because we were so full!
 But we didn’t want to waste any time here, we rested for about 30 minutes.

 And then chill by the pool

 This was the most relaxing place at the resort for me!
 Just look at my view!